-In this search for a viable market-oriented, risk-based official framework, the identification by market participants and regulators of underlying market trends and of the sources of potential systemic disturbances is assuming greater importance.
+Towards a more flexible regulatory risk assessment process ... and of the sources of potential systemic disturbances is assuming greater importance.
 The foregoing review of developments in the international financial markets last year has highlighted the continuing rapid growth of collateralised lending and OTC derivatives business.
 The resulting broadening spectrum of actors in the wholesale markets and the intermingling of exposures are raising a number of questions concerning the nature and role of core market participants, the increasing acceptance of lower-rated underlying instruments and counterparties, the potential impact on the financial system of the failure of one or more large participants, and the adequacy of firms' present management structure.
 These developments underline the need for adjustments to the existing regulatory framework.
 At the current stage of the financial cycle, characterised by ample liquidity and investors' pursuit of higher yields, the potential for more varied and subtle types of risk that are not adequately captured by models and risk assessment procedures cannot be ignored.
 This puts a premium on greater prudence and accountability on the part of individual market participants.